The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 You are eligible for both Medicare and Medicaid

-You have a qualifying chronic condition
+You have a qualifying chronic condition, like diabetes or heart disease

 You need facility-level care, or you have lived for at least 90 days in a qualifying facility (places like nursing homes, rehabilitation hospitals and psychiatric hospitals)